retypeapp/retype/configuration/envvars.md

 ## RETYPE_SECRET

-A Retype license key can be configured as a secret Environment variable and the key is NOT stored in the [wallet](/guides/cli.md#retype-wallet).
+A Retype key can be configured as a secret Environment variable and the key is NOT stored in the [wallet](/guides/cli.md#retype-wallet).

-Configuring the `RETYPE_SECRET` secret is the prefered technique for configuring a license key with a GitHub Pages project that is built and deployed using a [GitHub Action](/guides/github-actions.md).
+Configuring the `RETYPE_SECRET` secret is the prefered technique for configuring a key with a GitHub Pages project that is built and deployed using a [GitHub Action](/guides/github-actions.md).

 The [RETYPE_SECRET](../guides/github-actions.md#retype_secret) configuration must also be added to your **.github/workflows/retype.yml** file.